 - the public interest.

-- The Act grants the Commissioner the authority to apply to a court for judicial deregistration of a registered political party if he has reasonable grounds to suspect that it does not have as one of its fundamental purposes participating in public affairs by endorsing one or more of its members as candidates and supporting their election.
-The procedure and conditions for using this important mechanism are set out in the Act at section 521.1.
+- The Act grants the Commissioner the authority to apply to a court for judicial deregistration of a registered political party if he has reasonable grounds to believe that it does not have as one of its fundamental purposes participating in public affairs by endorsing one or more of its members as candidates and supporting their election.
+The procedure and conditions for using this mechanism are set out in the Act at section 521.1.

-- Section 517 of the Act allows the Commissioner to conclude a compliance agreement with a person or entity whom the Commissioner believes on reasonable grounds has committed, is about to commit or is likely to commit an act or omission that could constitute an offence under the Act.
+- Section 517 of the Act allows the Commissioner to conclude a compliance agreement with a person or entity that the Commissioner believes on reasonable grounds has committed, is about to commit or is likely to commit an act or omission that could constitute an offence under the Act.

 - Even after the institution of a prosecution, the DPP may, after consulting the Commissioner, refer the matter back to the latter for potential resolution by means of a compliance agreement if the DPP considers that a compliance agreement would better serve the public interest.

 - At any time before it is fully executed, the Commissioner and the person or entity involved may renegotiate the terms of the compliance agreement at either’s request.

 - If the Commissioner is of the opinion that the compliance agreement has been fully complied with, he notifies the individual or entity involved and the DPP, if applicable, and issues a compliance notice.
 Service of the compliance notice prevents prosecution based on the act or omission dealt with in the compliance agreement.